 - 1. Title IX Administrators shall perform their duties free from bias or conflicts. - 2.
-Title IX Administrators shall undergo training on the following topics: - 1.
-The definition of Sexual Harassment under these procedures, - 2.
-The scope of the Seattle Colleges' educational programs and activities, - 3.
-How to conduct an investigation, - 4.
-How to serve impartially without prejudgment of facts, conflicts of interest, or bias, - 5.
-Use of technology used during an investigation or hearing, - 6.
-The relevance of evidence and questions, and - 7.
-Effective report writing. - 3.
-All Title IX Administrator training materials shall be available on the Seattle Colleges' Title IX webpage.
+Title IX Administrators shall undergo training on the following topics: - a.
+The definition of Sexual Harassment under these procedures, - b.
+The scope of North Seattle College' educational programs and activities, - c.
+How to investigate, - d.
+How to serve impartially without prejudgment of facts, conflicts of interest, or bias, - e.
+Use of technology used during an investigation or hearing, - f.
+The relevance of evidence and questions, and - g.
+Effective report writing.

+3. All Title IX Administrator training materials shall be available on the North Seattle College's Title IX webpage.